serverboards/serverboards/docs/config.md

 Where serverboards should store its own data.
 On this directory it will store downloaded plugins, plugin data and in general anything that it may store, except database data.

+#### token_ttl

+How long does the auth tokens last.
+By default 1 day, but for less secure environments it may use 30 days or even 300000 days.

+## ui

+This settings is always accesible by clients.

+### start

+Initial path after login.
+By default goes to the latest project dashboard, or first project dashboard, or the project creation wizard.

 ## logs